tsawler/prose/README.md

 }
 ```

-However, in an attempt to make this feature more useful, we've made it straightforward to train your own models for specific use cases.
+It is also straightforward to train your own models for specific use cases.
 See [Prodigy + `prose`: Radically efficient machine teaching *in Go*](https://medium.com/@errata.ai/prodigy-prose-radically-efficient-machine-teaching-in-go-93389bf2d772) for a tutorial.

+## Credits

+This library is based on the original `prose` library by [Joseph Kato](https://github.com/jdkato/prose).